Head and facial swelling in cats have several possible causes from mild and self-limiting to life-threatening.

 Antivenom to neutralise the venom as well as aggressive supportive care.

 A rodent (or indolent) ulcer is an inflammatory lesion that usually affects the upper lip area.
 It is believed that rodent ulcers are the result of an allergic reaction to insect bites or food.
 Symptoms are a raised, thickened red/brown ulcer which is well defined.

-Control parasites with suitable medication, steroids to reduce inflammation and eliminating the cause (where known).
+Control parasites with suitable medication, steroids to reduce inflammation and eliminate the cause (where known).

 Cryptococcosis is a common infectious disease caused by the yeast-like fungus Cryptococcus neoformans which is found in the environment worldwide.
 Infection occurs when cats inhale the spores, which may remain localised in the nasal cavity or disseminate throughout the body.
 Immunised cats are at increased risk of disseminated cryptococcosis.